willwillis/app-a-week/readme.md

 # (One) Application A Week

 ## Objective
-While listening to atomic habits, I decided to start a system of writing and publishing small scripts/apps on a weekly basis in an attempt to keep my development skills sharp(er).
+While listening to [Atomic Habits](https://jamesclear.com/atomic-habits), I decided to start a system of writing and publishing small scripts/apps on a weekly basis in an attempt to keep my development skills sharp(er).

 ## Release Log